Music for Relaxation, Comfort and Peace. Sound Healing (Tuning Forks -Singing Bowls)

 Gindhart has an extensive collection of drums and other percussive instruments that can be provided when needed.

-World Flute Society, World Flute Circle, Indiana Flute Circle
+World Flute Society, International Sound Therapy Association, Sound Therapy association, World Flute Circle, Indiana Flute Circle